Murphy Bed Plans

-I wanted to share this DIY wall bed with you.
+Are you looking for a Murphy Bed Kit?
+Now you can make your own!
+You don’t need the Ikea Murphy Bed because this DIY wall bed will save you a lot of money & look just as great!
 This post has two videos (of the murphy bed), so be sure to stick around to watch them!

 (If you want to skip this post & just buy the plans for $9.99, click here.
 You can start building ASAP!
 You’ll have it done in a day… shh… my husband would be telling me not to tell you that, but it’s the truth!)

 We love to build DIY things in our house (like our DIY mudroom bench).
 Our house has one room downstairs and all of the other bedrooms are upstairs.
 Since moving in almost four years ago, this downstairs room has been a playroom, an office, a guest room… I just can’t seem to decide, until I finally decided on EVERYTHING!
 So they built a DIY Murphy Bed and it looks and functions just like I had hoped!

 If you didn’t know already, my husband, brother and Dad can build anything.
 They built our screened-in porch, among other things.
 My husband built this mudroom bench and this sand & water table, so I know that they are very capable, which is why I asked the them to build me a DIY wall bed (for MUCH less than the $2000 ones that I was finding online!)

 This DIY Murphy Bed took them about four hours, total and that is with the shelving that they added to hold our kid’s toys.
 If you truly want to build it, I suggest buying the plans for $9.99.
 We have detailed pictures, explaining every single step for you, with pictures.